serverless/blog/posts/2017-11-14-abcs-of-iam-permissions.md

 This person often has _access keys_ to programmatically interact with AWS resources.
 Access keys consist of an "access key ID" and a "secret access key".
 Together, they can authenticate a particular user to AWS to access certain resources.

-You might use them to use the [AWS CLI](https://aws.amazon.com/cli/) or a particular language's SDK, like [Boto3](http://boto3.readthedocs.io/en/latest/) for Python.
+You might use them with the [AWS CLI](https://aws.amazon.com/cli/) or a particular language's SDK, like [Boto3](http://boto3.readthedocs.io/en/latest/) for Python.

 An **IAM role** is similar to an IAM user, but is meant to be assumed by anyone or anything that needs to use it.